tldr-pages/tldr/pages/common/distccd.md

 # distccd

-> Server daemon for distcc distributed compiler.
+> Server daemon for the distcc distributed compiler.
 > More information: <https://distcc.github.io>.

 - Start a daemon with default settings: